-When you start your SEO journey, whether on your own or with an SEO company, a critical first step is to set goals that speak to what you want to achieve.
+When you start your SEO journey, whether on your own or with an SEO agency, a critical first step is to set SEO smart goals that speak to what you want to achieve.
 As with any trip, if you don’t know where you want to go, you won’t know when you arrived (or if you’ve lost your way).

 But, how do you set SEO goals that will help you choose the right tactics, which metrics to measure, and help you determine the return on your SEO investment?

-Understanding that you need to set goals and knowing where to start are two different things.
+Understanding that you need to SEO smart goals and knowing where to start are two different things.
 Because my personal tendency is to become very detail-oriented about what I want to achieve, I have to remind myself to start with the forest, not with the trees.
-In other words, when you’re setting goals for your SEO activities, zoom out and start with high-level thinking.
+In other words, when you’re setting SEO targets and goals, zoom out and start with high-level thinking.

 Great SEO Goals Start With Business Objectives

-Before you get down into the weeds choosing of SEO goals, start with your company’s big-picture objectives.
-Your marketing plan is probably already built around supporting overall business objectives, and your SEO plans should be too.
+Before you get into the weeds of choosing of SEO goals, start with your company’s big-picture objectives.
+Your digital marketing plan is probably already built around supporting overall business objectives, and your SEO plans should be too.